 Those looking for a beach getaway in Thailand should understand that beach destinations in Thailand are divided into two areas - the Gulf of Thailand and the Andaman Sea.
-The Andaman Coast is busier than the Gulf of Thailand as it is a very popular destination for international travelers.
+The Andaman Coast is busier of them as with pristine Andaman Sea islands and white sand beaches it's a very popular destination for travelers .

 The Andaman Sea is located south of Myanmar and west of Thailand and Malaysia.
 The Andaman Sea offers dreamy islands with wonderful endlessly long beaches under palm trees and a fascinating underwater world.
 Here you will also find many untouched points, where hardly any tourists visit, with beautiful views, wild animals in the rainforest and local life in the mangroves.
 Phuket and Koh Phi Phi are the most famous islands on the Andaman Coast and therefore unfortunately they are mostly overcrowded in the high season.